Etrade Review: Get Up To $600 Cash Back!

 Free Streaming Quotes: Like Scottrade, Etrade’s streaming quotes are free.
 Once you open the account and fill out the necessary paperwork (which takes maybe five minutes at most) you can access free real time quotes.
 As someone who likes to have that feature, it’s nice to access without having to pay some sort of fee to have access to them.
 Since I like to watch the stock market, I will generally not invest with a broker who charges for streaming quotes.

 Forex/Futures Trading: This is a nice little feature that is not offered at every online brokerage.
 I will caution that Forex and Futures trading is not for everyone and does have its own unique set of risks associated with it.
 However, it’s a great feature that I think helps set Etrade apart from some of the other brokerages in the industry.

 Advantages of E-trade

 Powerful Trading Tools: Not only is Etrade’s trading platform user friendly, but they also offer a good amount of research and tools that can help you with retirement planning.
 Their free educational offerings can help you better assess what kind of strategies to put in place in order to better manage your investing needs.
-Etrade has also been recognized by sites like Kiplinger’s for having some of the best tools and education available in the industry.
+Etrade has also been recognized by publications like Kiplinger’s for having some of the best tools and education available in the industry.